marinela-gif/marinela-gif/README.md

 ### Hi there 👋

+I would like to welcome you to my repository where I will showcase my skills and projects.

+I am currently pursuing my studies in Data Science and looking for future project collaborations.

+Kind regards,

+Marinela Berea

 <!--
 **marinela-gif/marinela-gif** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.